Shadow self: what is it and how can it help you?

 - Reduced ability to cope with stress or change

 If you find yourself struggling with any of these issues, it may be helpful to explore the root causes of your suppressed shadow self.
 This might involve talking to a therapist or other mental health professional, as well as engaging in activities like journaling or mindfulness meditation that can help you reconnect with your authentic emotions and experiences.
+If you feel you might be going through a midlife crisis, please see our blog post on the topic: "Male midlife crisis stages: what are they and how to deal with each?"

 How do I find my shadow self?